KSAT announces first-ever Texas Eats Food Festival with award-winning San Antonio chefs

 General Admission tickets are on sale for $100 with VIP tickets for $125.
 Attendees who purchase a VIP ticket will be allowed in one hour earlier beginning at 12 p.m. for an exclusive tasting.

-An impressive and historic list of restaurants and chefs are set to prepare tastings for attendees, including Chef Nicola Blaque of The Jerk Shack, Chef Kirstina Zhao of Dashi/Sichuan House, Chef Jason Dady of Jason Dady Restaurants, Chef Derek Lyssy of Elsewhere, Chef Steve McHugh of Cured and many more (see full list below).
+An impressive and historic list of restaurants and chefs are scheduled to attend and prepare tastings for attendees, including Chef Nicola Blaque of The Jerk Shack, Chef Kristina Zhao of Dashi, Chef Jason Dady of Jason Dady Restaurants, Chef Derek Lyssy of Elsewhere, Chef Steve McHugh of Cured and many more (see full list below).

 “As a proud Texan and passionate food enthusiast, we are thrilled to invite everyone to the Texas Eats Food Festival,” said David Elder, Host and Executive Producer of Texas Eats.
 “Get ready to embark on a culinary journey like no other, where every bite tells a story of Texas flavor and tradition.
 From the sizzle of the grill to the sounds of live music, this festival celebrates everything that makes Texas cuisine truly special.”